Asteroid dust collected by Japan probe arrives on Earth

 - More tasks for Hayabusa-2 -

-The work however isn't over for Hayabusa-2, which was launched in December 2014.
+The work isn't over for Hayabusa-2, which was launched in December 2014.

 Hayabusa-2 deep space delivery